 In New York City, we have rain - loud, pounding, howling rain and wild winds.
 It is not unheard of to have 3-5 inches per hour.
 As you walk the streets it pours from rooftops like waterfalls and will often go on and on for days on end.
 There’s not a New Yorker who doesn’t own a pair of rainboots and an umbrella.
 If you’re not prepared for the monsoon-kind-of-rainfall in the city, you’re guaranteed to spend your day with shoes full of water.

-7,000 residents in the mandatory zone were told Sunday, January 7, two days before the storm hit, to leave their homes immediately.
+On January 7th, two days before the storm hit, 7,000 residents in the mandatory zone were told to leave their homes immediately.
 The same evacuations were ordered as were for the fire.
-The predicted 1 inch of rain per hour.
+They predicted 1 inch of rain per hour.
 Weather forecasters had predicted a heavy rainstorm would pound the Thomas Fire burn scar directly above Montecito.
-I could imagine their angst having to leave again just 4 weeks after the fire - another evacuation.
-Two days later, In the middle of the night on January 9th, at around 3:30 am, my dog Romio began barking and howling.
+I could imagine their angst having to leave again just 4 weeks after the fire--for yet another evacuation.
+In the middle of the night on January 9th, at around 3:30 am, my dog Romio began barking and howling.
 I awoke to the sound of rain pounding the roof of my cottage.

 “It’s just rain - go to bed.”
 I told him.